Siemens sees most of synergies from Gamesa deal on cost side

-NEW YORK New York filed a lawsuit on Wednesday accusing Charter Communications Inc of short-changing customers who were promised faster internet speeds than it could deliver.

-FRANKFURT Siemens said it expected around 70 percent of synergies from its wind power deal with Gamesa to come from cost savings, while the rest will be derived from revenue synergies.
+FRANKFURT Siemens (SIEGn.DE) said it expected around 70 percent of synergies from its wind power deal with Gamesa (GAM.MC) to come from cost savings, while the rest will be derived from revenue synergies.

-Siemens and Spain's Gamesa agreed earlier on Friday to create the world's biggest builder of windfarms, with the German industrial group paying 1 billion euros ($1.1 billion) for a majority stake in the combined business.
+Siemens and Spain's Gamesa agreed earlier on Friday to create the world's biggest builder of wind farms, with the German industrial group paying 1 billion euros (787.54 million pounds)for a majority stake in the combined business.

 Asked whether the cost synergies would result from job cuts, Siemens Chief Executive Joe Kaeser said on a conference call on Friday: "This is not so much about jobs, but it is that there are two companies that were very active in onshore... we only need R&D (research and development) for the next generation of onshore once, not twice."